tomchen/react-printable-cv/README.md

 It support mordern browsers and IE 11 via Polyfills, although it may have some [Flexbox](https://caniuse.com/flexbox) rendering problem in IE 11.

+## File sizes

 You'll find the Chrome generated PDF usually much smaller than Word generated PDF.
+However, it's not the case for Firefox.
+You'll find the [CV word file](https://github.com/tomchen/react-printable-cv/blob/master/word/cv.docx) in the folder `word/` (the CV word file was created by me long before the React.js one) to be compared.
+The word file it self has a size of 83 KB which is not bad, but it generates a larger PDF:

+* Word generated PDFL: 137 KB
+* Chrome generated PDFL: 53 KB
+* Firefox generated PDFL: 458 KB

-(However, it's not the case for Firefox.)
-The final standalone HTML, albeit unzipped, is also reasonably small, the demo file that contains one image, two font weights and 3 PDF files has a size of only 1 MB.
+The final standalone HTML is reasonably small, having taken into account the fact that it's not gzipped and that it contains multiple image, font and PDF files.
+The demo file that contains one image, two font weights and 3 PDF files has a size of 1 MB.

 ## Multi-language